jeuskirchen/mobile-robot/README.md

 # mobile-robot

-Simulation of a mobile robot using EKF-SLAM, occupancy grid mapping and natural evolution strategies (NES), built for the course "Autonomous Robotics System" (2025) in M.Sc.
+Simulation of a mobile robot using EKF-SLAM, occupancy grid mapping and natural evolution strategies (NES), built for the course "**Autonomous Robotics Systems**" (2025) in M.Sc.
 Artificial Intelligence at Maastricht University.

 ### Fitness and diversity of the evolved agent over time